Scoring your Credit - How's your FICO?

-Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
-Fair Isaac and Cooriginally developed this score. .
+TransUnion, Equifax, and Experian, the three major credit agencies, each have a proprietary formula for building your credit score.
+The original FICO model was developed by Fair Isaac and Company.

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

 Each of these is assigned a value and a weight.
-The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most home buyers have a score above 620.
+The result is one number.
+Credit scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Typical home buyers probably find their scores between 620 and 800.

 Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+Lenders give lower interest rates to individuals with higher scores.

-In order to raise your credit score, you've got to have the credit reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the first FICO credit score, sells FICO scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+In order to raise your score, you must get the reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
+They also provide information and tools that help you improve your FICO score.

-You can get a free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.